 Many law experts have examined how email communication and voting applies to open meeting laws.
 Ultimately, law experts cannot conclude for sure whether email communication violates open meeting laws.
 Some lower courts hold that they do, especially when the board makes a decision in those emails.
 But other lower courts hold that they do not.
 Until the Court of Appeals decides the issue, it will continue to be hotly contested.

 You may have read this blog post and become concerned about how your homeowners association is handling related matters.
 Rather than conducting business as usual, consult a law firm with years of experience in HOA meeting laws in Arizona.
-The Goodman Holmgren Law Group specializes in HOA law and has done so for the last decade.
+The Goodman Holmgren Law Group specializes in Arizona HOA law and has done so for the last decade.
 Rather than trying to understand every area of the law as many other firms attempt to do, Goodman Holmgren is dedicated to being the statewide expert on homeowners association laws.
 Contact us now to learn how we can transform the way your HOA handles legal matters.